+Graduation Requirements by Cohort

-School year when students were first enrolled in Grade 9 Read and comprehend a variety of text Write clearly and accurately Apply mathematics in a variety of settings
+Students first enrolled in Grade 9 in1.
+Read and comprehend a variety of text 2.
+Write clearly and accurately 3.
+Apply mathematics in a variety of settings

 2008-2009 Required

 2009-2010 Required Required

-2010-2011 Required Required Required

-2011-2012 and beyond Required Required Required
+2010-2011 and beyond Required Required Required